ralfbiedert/cheats.rs/content/_index.md

 > - Do not use `unsafe` unless you absolutely have to.
 > - Follow the [Nomicon](https://doc.rust-lang.org/nightly/nomicon/), [Unsafe Guidelines](https://rust-lang.github.io/unsafe-code-guidelines/), **always** uphold **all** safety invariants, and **never** invoke [UB](https://doc.rust-lang.org/stable/reference/behavior-considered-undefined.html).
 > - Minimize the use of `unsafe` and encapsulate it in small, sound modules that are easy to review.
+> - Never create unsound abstractions; if you can't encapsulate `unsafe` properly, don't do it.
 > - Each `unsafe` unit should be accompanied by plain-text reasoning outlining its safety.

 {{ tablesep() }}